a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v1.md

 **All-Russia State Television and Radio Broadcasting Company (VGTRK)** is a holdings corporation entirely owned by the state, it includes the international branch of Russia Today and multiple media outlets around Russia.
 Along with RT, it is pretty much the central nervous system of Russian state media. [source](https://en.wikipedia.org/wiki/Media_freedom_in_Russia)

-They have been investigated for engaging in nefarious activities to exert influence on other nations such as offering sponsorship to content creators that promote certain narraties in the United States social media sphere. [source](https://home.treasury.gov/news/press-releases/jy2559)
+They have been investigated for engaging in nefarious activities to exert influence on other nations such as offering sponsorship to content creators that promote certain narratives in the United States social media sphere. [source](https://home.treasury.gov/news/press-releases/jy2559)

 ### *Partial Ownership*
-Another reason why we do not see Russian news outlets criticize the Kremlin positions is because they are partially owned by the Russia state through different means.
+Another reason why we do not see Russian news outlets criticize the Kremlin positions is because they are partially owned through different means.

 **Channel One Russia (Pervyj Kanal)**  is 51% state-owned.
 All of the remaining shares are held by private entities, including National Media Group and VTB Bank.
-They are probably the most popular channel in Russia and put a mix of news and entertainment.
+They are probably the most popular channel in Russia and put a mix of news and entertainment. [source](https://en.wikipedia.org/wiki/Television_in_Russia)

 **Gazprom-Media** is a subsidiary of Gazprom, in which Vladimir Putin holds a controlling stake.
-They own a national television channel but also purchased international media outlets like NRJ, TNT, Match TV.
+They own a national television channel but also purchased international media outlets like NRJ, TNT, Match TV. [source](https://www.gazprom-media.com/en/business)

 ### *Other Outlets*